mgalardini/pyseer/docs/tutorial.rst

 against the provided reference genome.
 To speed up the program we will load the MDS decomposition from the COG analysis above::

-   python pyseer-runner.py --phenotypes resistances.pheno --vcf snps.vcf.gz --load-m output/mash_mds.pkl --lineage --print-samples > penicillin_SNPs.txt
+   pyseer --phenotypes resistances.pheno --vcf snps.vcf.gz --load-m mash_mds.pkl --lineage --print-samples > penicillin_SNPs.txt

 This gives similar log messages::